Nexus zkVM Memory Checking

 Since the external memory used by the Nexus Virtual Machine is assumed to be untrusted, the Nexus zkVM must ensure read-write consistency throughout the execution of a program.
 Informally, this requires that reading the contents of any cell of the memory should always return the value last written to that cell.

-In order to enforce the consistency of read-write operations into the memory, the Nexus zkVM currently uses Merkle Trees [M87] together with the Poseidon hash function [GKR21].
+In order to enforce the consistency of read-write operations in the memory, the Nexus zkVM currently uses Merkle Trees [M87] together with the Poseidon hash function [GKR21].
 In this method, the contents of the memory are first associated with leaves of a Merkle tree and then Merkle-hashed into a Merkle root.
 The latter Merkle root serves as a binding commitment to the memory and needs to be updated whenever the contents of the memory change.

 Merkle Tree Setup

 In the current version of Nexus VM, the memory size is set to bytes.
-Hence, we associate leafs to 256-bit-long strings (i.e., 32 bytes) and then use a Merkle binary tree with 17 levels to describe its contents, as in the figure below.
+Hence, we associate leaves to 256-bit-long strings (i.e., 32 bytes) and then use a Merkle binary tree with 17 levels to describe its contents, as in the figure below.

 Initially, each memory cell is assumed to be the string.
 Hence, in order to compute the Merkle root for the initial memory, we first compute the default hashes for each level of the tree, starting with the leaves and ending with the Merkle root.
 For the leaves, the default value is simply the hash of the string.
 For any subsequent level, their default values then become the hash of the concatenation of two of the default values for the level below it.